 As coronavirus cases hit record numbers in Florida, migrant farmworkers are especially at risk—and many lack access to the health care and resources they need to protect themselves and their families.

-Over the past month, AFSC’s Miami Immigrant Rights Program has helped bring COVID-19 testing and personal protective equipment (PPE) to hundreds of farmworkers and their families in Homestead, Florida.
+Since this summer, AFSC’s Florida Program has helped bring COVID-19 testing and personal protective equipment (PPE) to hundreds of farmworkers and their families in Homestead, Florida.
 The agricultural town—30 miles south of Miami—is home to a growing number of immigrants from Latin America and the Caribbean, many of whom work in the fields and local plant nurseries.

 Supporters like you have helped us stand with farmworkers, who put food on so many tables and play such a critical role in the health of our communities and economy—especially in this pandemic.
 Yet while they are deemed “essential workers,” farmworkers continued to be treated as disposable by the government and, all too often, the employers they work for.
 Millions of immigrants across the U.S. have been excluded from stimulus checks, health care benefits, and other forms of federal coronavirus relief.